Elisabeth was out in the back field when Adam arrived home. She was absorbed

 had various patterns of black and white patches on their coats - rather, they

-had underlying genotypes which accounted for these surface phenotypes.
+had underlying genotypes that accounted for these surface phenotypes.
 When

 Adam constructed a stook of sheaves in the field, he was no longer just helping